Debunking Beer Can Chicken: A Waste of Good Beer, An Inferior Cooking Technique, And Dangerous

 By far the meat temp is the single most important factor in getting juicy, flavorful, safe chicken.
 The cooking method is less important.
 You want to remove the bird when the breasts are 165°F in the center (or against the ribs if you have a can in there).
 The dark meat should be about 170°F. Dark meat can withstand higher temps and you'll hardly notice it, but overcook the breasts and you have cardboard.
 With all the money you can save on beer, buy yourself a good digital thermometer.
 Cutting the meat to look for clear juices is not reliable and the fact is that salmonella is widespread in poultry nowadays.

-1) Horizontal roast on the grill.
-If you just forego the can, lightly oil the entire bird (it helps dissolve the oil-soluble flavors in the spices and herbs), throw a hoofta of seasoning in the cavity so it actually is in contact with the meat, you will get a better bird.
+1) Whole bird roasted.
+If you just forego the can, lightly oil the entire bird, throw a hoofta of seasoning in the cavity so it actually is in contact with the meat, you will get a better bird.
 But it must be cooked on the indirect side, away from direct flame, in a 2-zone setup.
 If you want really crispy skin, as the meat approaches 150°F you can then move it to the direct heat side and roll it around over high heat for a few minutes.

 2) Vertical roast.
 Blonder likes vertical roasting on the indirect side.
 "The one thing beer can chicken gets right is vertical roasting.
 This uniformly cooks the meat, and crisps the skin.
 As long as you monitor the temperature and catch it when the breast hits 165°F, the meat will be moist and tender.
 So I strongly recommend vertical wire roasting frames, on the grill or in the oven.
 And keep the beer where it belongs: In your hand."

 3) Rotisserie chicken is better still.
 Season the interior, and the juices from the rotating bird will roll around the skin but not as many will fall in.
 And you can put a pan under the bird with potatoes or veggies.